 The report created a media stir.
 Everybody wanted to know on what grounds are they prohibited.

 When press questioned some clerics about it, they promptly quoted hadiths which prohibit it.
 Some quote hadith from Imam Bukhari, saying it is prohibited, while other from Sahih Muslim, saying it was prohibited but later on the Prophet (PBUH) allowed it.
 Our clerics simply quote a hadith while completely ignoring the context.
 It was for this reason that the Prophet (PBUH) discouraged people from collecting hadith, as he knew it will create problems when he is gone.
-Read the rest of this entry
+Continue reading “Are women really prohibited from entering mausoleums?”

 THE art of Islamic calligraphy finds its roots in early Islam.
 Part of its popularity lay in the way Quran stresses the importance of written word.
 In Surah 96 (verse 3 to 4), God is described as one Who “taught man with the pen”.
 The Surah 68 starts with the oath, “And by the Pen”.
 There are several other Suras talking about writing, viz., Surah 96 (verse 3 to 4), Surah 82 (verse 10), Surah 50 (verse 16).
 Naturally, the best style of writings were developed for God.
 As Arabic became the language of all Muslims in Arabia and elsewhere, it gave birth to beautiful new forms of Arabic script.